Routing

 outboundTag: string

-Corresponds to the identifier of an outbound.
+Corresponds to an outbound identifier.

 balancerTag: string

-Corresponds to the identifier of a balancer.
+Corresponds to a Balancer identifier.

 TIP